Ureteral Obstruction

 Management and Treatment

 The treatment you receive depends on the reason for the blockage.
-First, your doctor will perform a procedure to allow the urine to drain from your body.
+First, your healthcare provider will perform a procedure to allow the pee to drain from your body.
 These procedures include:

-• Inserting a ureteral stent: Doctors insert a thin tube in the ureter that holds the ureter open so urine can drain freely.
+• Inserting a ureteral stent: Healthcare providers insert a thin tube in your ureter that holds the ureter open so pee can drain freely.

-• After draining the urine, your doctor will address the reason for the blockage.
-Your doctor’s approach will depend on what caused the obstruction and the severity of the blockage.
+After draining the pee, your provider will address the reason for the blockage.
+What happens next will depend on what caused the obstruction and the severity of the blockage.

 Common treatments for ureteral obstruction are:

-• Medication: If an enlarged prostate is causing the blockage, doctors may prescribe:
+• Medication: If an enlarged prostate is causing the blockage, doctors may prescribe an alpha-blocker to relax your prostate muscles.
+A medicine called finasteride (Proscar®) can shrink your prostate.

 What are the side effects of the treatment for ureteral obstruction?

 The side effects of alpha-blockers include dizziness, headaches and fainting.
-Side effects of finasteride (Proscar®), the medication used to shrink the prostate, include decreased sexual desire and increased hair growth.
+Side effects of finasteride (Proscar), the medication used to shrink your prostate, include decreased sexual desire and increased hair growth.

-Surgery to remove the obstruction or place a stent can have side effects such as discomfort and increased risk of infection.
+Surgery to remove the obstruction can have side effects such as discomfort and increased risk of infection.
+Each type of surgery carries its own risks.
+Your healthcare provider can discuss the risks of each type of surgery with you.

 Prevention